 Organically building your email list may be time-consuming but in the long run, it will increase your email creditworthiness.

-So the next time any subscriber mistakenly gives you their email address, they don’t regret it and the ones who actually subscribe it, are the most cream layer of your recipients.
+So, the next time any subscriber mistakenly gives you their email address, they don’t regret it and the ones who actually subscribe to it, are the cream layer of your recipients.

 Set expectations when people join your list

 “Make the wall before the storm” by clearly defining the engagement terms and setting a clear expectation, when the subscribers join.